thebunnygoyal/bunnyspaces-website/README.md

 The site automatically deploys to Netlify when you push to the `main` branch!

 ## 📝 Future Enhancements
-- Connect forms to Google Sheets via Zapier
-- WhatsApp integration for instant RSVPs
+- Event photo gallery
 - Community member portal
-- Event photo gallery
 - Interactive games on the website
+- More event types

 ## 🐰 The Rules
 1. Networking is a cuss word